Find an Electrician Trade School Near You

 How Long is Electrician Training

-Depending on the program, it generally takes from seven to 24 months to complete pre-apprenticeship training through an electrician school.*
+Depending on the program, it generally takes seven to 24 months to complete pre-apprenticeship training through an electrician school, with certificate programs being shorter and associate degree programs taking up to about two years.

 Electrician Program Options

-Many electrician trade schools and technical colleges offer pre-apprenticeship electrical programs that provide a valuable head start.
+Many electrician trade schools offer pre-apprenticeship programs that provide a valuable head start.
 Completing such a program may even count toward a future apprenticeship, allowing you to begin one at a more advanced level.
-(Some or all of the classroom requirements may be waived.)
+(Some or all the classroom requirements may be waived.)

 Associate degree programs may offer the same type of training but also include some general education courses.
 They're often designed to take about two years.
 This might be a better option if you want extra flexibility for your future.
 It still provides pre-apprenticeship training in a relatively short amount of time.
-You may also be able to upgrade your education to a bachelor's degree in the future, which could be useful if you ever want a management position.
 In some states, you may have a better chance to apply the credits you earn through an associate degree program toward the required classroom hours of your apprenticeship.

-An electrician apprenticeship involves working under the supervision of a licensed journeyman or master electrician for up to four or five years, according to the Occupational Outlook Handbook (OOH).
-So, what's better to start with: an electrician trade school or apprenticeship?
-Although it is possible to head straight into electrician apprenticeship jobs, many students choose to complete a post-secondary program at a technical school first.
+Electrician apprenticeships involve working under the supervision of a licensed journeyman or master electrician for up to four or five years, according to the Occupational Outlook Handbook (OOH).
 Here's what else you should know:

 - Many employers and organizations that hire and sponsor apprentices look more favorably upon students who've attended nearby electrician schools.